SupahNickie/Auracle/README.md

 -- Mood - Light to Dark; how "evil" or "happy" does a song sound?

 -- Timbre - Smooth to Raw; how grating is the sound to the ears?
-Michael Buble is NOT going to be in the same park as Cannibal Corpse.
+Michael Buble is not going to be in the same park as Cannibal Corpse.

 -- Intensity - Backgroundy to Oppressive; how "up-front" and "in your face" is the music?
 A song with a lower score could be thrown on in the background while one does chores and be unintrusive while a score of 100 would leave the user breathless and unable to focus on anything but the song.